 Ensure you pay the right taxes

-If you work part time while studying, you pay income tax in the same way as anybody else.
-This means that if you earn less than £11,000 a year, you shouldn't have to pay any taxes.
-Depending on how you're paid, you may be wrongly charged income tax - in this case, you can claim a refund through HMRC.
+If you work part time while studying, you'll pay income tax in the same way as anybody else.
+This means that if you earn less than £12,500 a year, you shouldn't have to pay any taxes.
+Depending on how you're paid, you may be wrongly charged - in this case, you can claim a refund through HMRC.

-Meanwhile, recent changes to licensing laws mean you need to buy a TV licence even if you only use catch-up services on BBC iPlayer.
+Finally, you'll need to buy a TV licence - even if you only use catch-up services such as BBC iPlayer.
 You can claim a partial refund if you have three months left on the licence when you leave university at the end of the academic year - find out more at TV Licensing.